iagovar/cometocoruna/inference/readme.md

 1. Activate virtualenv ``source ./inference-virtualenv/bin/activate``
 2. Install the requirements ``pip install -r requirements.txt``
-3. Run server with ``flask -app inference --host:0.0.0.0``.
+3. Run server with ``flask --app inference run --host=0.0.0.0 --debug``.
 In my case the inference server is the same hosting the scraper, there you have it in case you want to change the inference location.

+    Remove ``--debug`` in production.
+    Be aware that ``--host`` indicates from which adresses are allowed to request, being ``0.0.0.0``all of em.
+    Port ``5000`` as default.

 ## How to query